What to Eat to Beat Knee Pain

 Diet and Knee Pain: Eat Fruit

 Orange juice is a top-notch source of vitamin C, a nutrient that may guard against knee osteoarthritis.
-A 10-year Australian study of almost 300 middle-aged adults found that those getting high amounts of vitaminstrawberry C were less likely to suffer the kind of bone degeneration associated with knee osteoarthritis.
+A 10-year Australian study of almost 300 middle-aged adults found that those getting high amounts of vitamin C were less likely to suffer the kind of bone degeneration associated with knee osteoarthritis.
 Good sources of vitamin C to prevent knee pain are green peppers, grapefruit, and strawberries.

 Diet and Knee Pain: Eat Spinach and Onions